Turks in Germany report heckling of Erdogan supporters - ExBulletin

 - Turks in Germany report heckling of Erdogan supporters

+- Hollywood writers’ strike: WGA members return to picket lines as other entertainment unions prepare for their own contract talks

-- Georgia football team declines White House invitation, says date offered is not feasible
+- The Georgia football team declines Joe Biden’s invitation to the White House

+- Discover the timeless elegance of the hottest clothing trend of summer 2021

+- EU Draft Regulation Proposes Tighter Cybersecurity Labeling Rules for Amazon, Google and Microsoft